SystemFw/blog/content/staging/paxos-failures.md

    the highest-numbered proposal.
 If no previously `accept`ed proposals are present in the `promise` replies, then it can select the value that the client is trying to write.
-2. The writer sends `propose(n, v)` to all the storage servers from Phase 1.
+2. The writer sends `propose(n, v)` to all the storage servers selected in Phase 1.
 3. When a storage server receives a `propose(n, v)`, it accepts the proposal unless it has responded to a `prepare` request with a number greater than `n`.
 Upon acceptance, it saves `n` and `v` to storage, and replies to the writer with `accept(n)`.
-4. Once the writer receives `accept(n)` from all the storage servers it contacted , the write has either set a value or was a no-op, and the writer can return success to the client.
+4. Once the writer receives `accept(n)` from all the storage servers it sent a `propose(n, ..)` to , the write has either set a value or was a no-op, and the writer can return success to the client.
    Otherwise if it times out, it will retry Phase 1 with a greater proposal number.

 Crystal clear, right 😛 ?
 When I first read this algorithm, I found it absolutely mistifying.
 It's not that the rules are